-How-To: Create a Local Proxy for Cloud RADIUS
+How-To: Deploy Local RADIUS Proxy for Cloud RADIUS

 While EZRADIUS is designed with high-availability and geo-redundancy at its core, a fiber cut or internet outages may still disrupt your connection.
 When this happens, it’s vital that your devices and users are still able to connect to your networks and Wi-Fi.